sdeering/cleverstack-angular-seed/README.md

 **Does it support normal CSS as well as SASS?**

 Yes.
 And it uses autoprofixer so you don't need to worry about adding legacy browser prefixes.
 It does this all for you - browsers controlled in the config.

+## FAQ - Bower

+**Is bower_components required in my dist directory?**

+Currently yes.
+We are looking at removing it in the future to make the dist directory leaner.

+## FAQ - Misc

+**What is .editorconfig used for?**

+This file is used to specify consistent coding styles between the developers on your project.
+Read more at http://editorconfig.org

 ## License